 Go hiking in Svalbard

 Atop Trollsteinen we ate lunch and drank tea, all provided by Svalbard Wildlife Expeditions.
-From the top we were able to see into Valley #1, in-between breaks in the wind and snow, as well as sweeping views of far off glaciers.
-The view was exactly what I anticipated when I envisioned myself atop a mountain in the high Arctic Circle.
+From the top, we could see into Valley #1, in-between breaks in the wind and snow, and sweeping views of far off glaciers.
+The view was exactly what I expected when I envisioned myself atop a mountain in the high Arctic Circle.
 On the way down we took a different route through another valley known for fossils where we saw several fossils of leaves, which are said to date back 60 million years.

 Take a boat trip in Svalbard

 You can’t visit Svalbard and not take a boat tour to explore the surrounding landscape.
 Sticking to our goal to make this our most adventurous trip to date, we booked a boat trip with Svalbard Booking on an excursion called “RIB - along the ice edge” or also referred to as a fjord safari!
-Not only do we recommend the RIB (stands for rigid-hulled inflatable boat) tour, but also booking it with Svalbard Booking.
+Not only do we recommend the RIB (stands for a rigid-hulled inflatable boat) tour, but also booking it with Svalbard Booking.
 The Visit Svalbard website has an excellent database of all the excursions available, which is where we found this boat tour.
-During our trip we learned we were the very last trip of the season.
-The RIB boat tours are only offered for a few weeks a year.
+During our trip, we learned we were the last trip of the season.
+They only offer the RIB boat tours for a few weeks a year.

 Not only did we take this amazing boat tour, but Carrie and I were the only ones on the tour!
 Since we had the boat, minus the captain to ourselves, we sat right up front allowing us to get some stunning photos and videos.
 The highlight was seeing two blue whales emerge from the water next to our boat on our journey to the glaciers.

-Over the course of several hours we toured the glaciers of Boredreen, Nansenbreen, and Esmarkbreen.
-One thing that was apparent was the extent to which the glaciers were melting.
-While it’s normal to some extent during the summer months, we were told the melting was faster than in recent memory.
+Over several hours, we toured the glaciers of Boredreen, Nansenbreen, and Esmarkbreen.
+One thing that was clear was the extent to which the glaciers were melting.
+While it’s normal to some extent during the summer months, they told us the melting was faster than in recent memory.
 This meant there were large ice chunks floating along the ice-edge, which kept us from getting any closer than we did.
 It’s an excursion you absolutely must do if you visit Svalbard.